 What Happens If You Get Caught Driving Unaccompanied On Learners

 Learner drivers need to be aware that there are consequences when they break the rules of driving.
-In Australia, each state has its own way of dealing with the rule breakers, and we are going to be looking at the rules for unaccompanied driving on a learner’s license in Victoria and New South Wales.
+In Australia, each state has its own way of dealing with rule breakers, and we are going to be looking at the rules for unaccompanied driving on a learner’s licence in New South Wales.
 Before that, though, we’re going to go through the rules of driving for a learner so that if you didn’t already know what they were, you will by the time you have finished reading.
 So, if you want to know more about this, keep reading down below.

 Rules For Learner Drivers

 If you are found to be breaking any of these rules, then there are going to be consequences for you.
-We’re going to look at what happens if you get caught driving unaccompanied on a learner’s license, so if you want to know about the rules and regulations surrounding penalties for other rules, there is plenty of information online.
+We’re going to look at what happens if you get caught driving unaccompanied on a learner’s licence, so if you want to know about the rules and regulations surrounding penalties for other rules, there is plenty of information online.

 Unaccompanied Driving New South Wales Rules

-If you are found driving unaccompanied with a learner’s license and the court convicts you of this, then you could face a number of consequences.
+If you are found driving unaccompanied with a learner’s licence and the court convicts you of this, then you could face a number of consequences.
 You will face a maximum fine of $2,200, and a maximum disqualification of twelve months.
 However, even if the judge shows you leniency and doesn’t disqualify you for this amount of time, you are going to have to serve a mandatory three months disqualification for driving unaccompanied.
 Keep in mind that this will only happen if the court decides to record a conviction against you.

-Unaccompanied Driving Victoria Rules
+Unaccompanied Driving QLD Rules

 Why It’s So Dangerous